Transportation

 The Tofino Free Shuttle is a free summer service between Tofino’s Village core and Long Beach in Pacific Rim National Park Reserve.
 Riders can hop on and off at any stop along the route.

-The Tofino Shuttle has operated since 2009 and has been free of charge since 2014.
-The service is funded primarily by Tofino’s participation in the Resort Municipality Initiative (RMI) program with additional support from pay parking revenue and Tourism Tofino.
+The Tofino Free Shuttle has operated since 2009 and has been free of charge since 2014.
+Funded primarily by the Resort Municipality Initiative (RMI), it operates in partnership with Tourism Tofino, with support from the Tla-o-qui-aht First Nation and Parks Canada.

 Cycling In and Around Tofino